 Each year, two residents are elected by their peers to serve on the curriculum committee as co-chairs.
 The committee (which also includes the program director, vice chair of education, associate program directors, housestaff office and WISE Center staff) meets twice a month to continuously assess and revise the general surgery curriculum, develop the conference schedule, and recruit faculty to give the lectures.
 Drs.
 Pamela Samson and Matthew Schill are the curriculum committee co-chairs for the 2015-2016 academic year.

 Each year in the spring, the Department of Surgery holds a retreat where residents meet to discuss how to improve the residency.
 All residents are relieved of clinical duties while fellows or attendings cover the services.

-	This year the morning portion of the retreat began with a program overview given by the two administrative chief residents, career development seminars, and team building exercises.
+This year the morning portion of the retreat began with a program overview given by the two administrative chief residents, career development seminars, and team-building exercises.
 After lunch, the residents often go off campus for activities.
-In the past few years, they have gone to Chesterfield Sports Fusion for laser tag, underwent a scavenger hunt at the St. Louis Art Museum, and snow-tubed at Hidden Valley Ski Resort.
+In the past few years, they have gone to Chesterfield Sports Fusion for laser tag, undergone a scavenger hunt at the St. Louis Art Museum, and snow-tubed at Hidden Valley Ski Resort.

 Resident PGY Level Meetings: